 Budget-Friendly Back Splash Update

-The existing tiled backsplash didn’t work with the coastal feel we were going for: the decals were of fruits and the grey was the wrong shade.
-But removing the tiles and retiling was more than we wanted to do at this point.
-Painting the backsplash was the best option for us and we’ll be sharing the tutorial for this in an upcoming post.
+The existing tiled back splash didn’t work with the coastal feel we were going for: the decals were of fruits and the grey was the wrong shade.
+But removing the tiles and re-tiling was more than we wanted to do at this point.
+Painting it was the best option for us and you can learn how to paint tile back splash yourself here.

 Coastal Style Accessories

 We accessorized the space with some other DIY projects, including these beautiful watercolor art pieces created using stencils from Stencil Revolution.
 Not to mention our other DIYs like this concrete and driftwood sailboat that work perfectly in the space.